backups-obsidian/backup-obsidian-2/100 study-notes/111 KodeCloud/KodeCloud - CKAD - Probes.md

 	- It continues in this state until the program completes successfully or is terminated.

 > [!important]- At any point in time in a pod's lifecycle its status can be *only one of these values*.
-> It only gives high level summary of a pod.
+> - It only gives high level summary of a pod.
+> - Pending -> ContainerCreating -> Running

 ### Pod Conditions
 - Pod conditions complement pod status.